Jo Byrns: Political career

 Byrns displayed a strong early interest in politics and was elected to the Tennessee House of Representatives in 1894 and reelected in 1896 and 1898.
 In 1900 he was elected to the Tennessee State Senate.

 In 1902, he ran for district attorney of Davidson County, Tennessee, but was defeated—his only unsuccessful political race in 18 efforts.
-In 1908, Byrns received the Democratic nomination for U.S. Representative and was elected in November of that year to a term beginning March 4, 1909.
+Following Francis Gracey Childers's decision to decline his seat in the U.S. House of Representatives, Byrns was selected by a state party convention to serve as the U.S. Representative for Tennessee's 6th congressional district, beginning his term on March 4, 1909.
 He served in the House for the rest of his life.

 Byrns was widely respected and his influence grew as his seniority did.
 He was chairman of the Democratic Congressional Campaign Committee from 1928 to 1935.
 In 1931 he was appointed chairman of the powerful House Appropriations Committee and in 1933 became House Majority Leader.
 In 1935 he became Speaker of the House.

 Byrns suffered a serious heart attack at his Washington home on the evening of June 4, 1936.
 The Speaker died before he could be taken to a hospital.
 His funeral, attended by President Franklin Roosevelt and other dignitaries, was held in Nashville.
 He was interred at Mount Olivet Cemetery in Nashville.
 His son Jo Byrns Jr. later served a single term in the House but never achieved the popularity of Jo Sr.

 Byrns was also an active Civitan.